 - Under the Accessibility panel on the right, select Autotag Document - Under Alternate Text in the Accessibility Checker panel, select Figures alternate text - Select Figure 1 - Under the Options menu at the top of the panel, select Fix - In the Set Alternative Text dialog box, enter a description of the figure or image - To paste the caption as the alternative text, copy the text of the caption before selecting Fix - Click Save & Close - Repeat for the rest of the figures

 Final Steps

 Run the accessibility check once more.
-This time, make sure Create accessibility report and
+This time, check Create accessibility report.
+Make sure Attach report to document is unchecked.
+Choose where to store the report.